Stratio/spark-rabbitmq/README.md

 ### Build

-There are two profiles to package with different versions of Spark
+There are two modules to package with different versions of Spark

 - To package it with Spark-1.4:

-`mvn clean package -P spark-1.4`
+`mvn clean package -pl com.stratio.receiver:spark-rabbitmq_1.4`

 - To package it with Spark-1.5 (default):

-`mvn clean package -P spark-1.4`
+`mvn clean package -pl com.stratio.receiver:spark-rabbitmq_1.5`

 ### Scala API